-4.4 Residential Results
+4.3 Residential Results

 The prescriptive residential measures in EVT's portfolio are described in the TRM submitted as part of the EVT's M&V Plan.
-For the prescriptive lighting products, the reduction in Watts and in-service rates are based on the results of a market research conducted by Nexus

-Marketing Research.
-This was a regional study prepared for the New England Energy Efficiency Partnership (NEEP).
-Verified lighting coincidence factors were based on the recent RLW lighting study (2007) and A/C coincidence factors were based on the RLW study of residential room air conditions conducted in 2008.
-In addition, the Department and EVT agreed to modify the assumptions used to determine the savings from commercial applications of EP lighting purchases, resulting in lower savings for these purchases.
-Please refer to the Department's verification report for PY 2009 for further details.
+For the prescriptive lighting products, the reduction in Watts and in-service rates are based on the results of a market research conducted by Nexus Marketing Research.11 This was a regional study prepared for the New England Energy Efficiency Partnership (NEEP).
+Verified lighting coincidence factors were based on the recent RLW lighting study (2007) and A/C coincidence factors were based on the RLW study of residential room air conditions conducted in 2008.12

 Errors in the application of the prescriptive assumptions were identified through the Department's annual savings verification process, and these corrections were incorporated into the realization rates.
-In addition, a small adjustment was made to residential custom measures.
-Savings associated with the following measures were adjusted:
+The only adjustment was to the summer peak kW reduction for air conditioners, which was changed to be consistent with the RLW study mentioned above.